nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

 Second Factor (optional):
 ```
 Enter the 6-digit code from the mobile device.
 To execute and compile code, you will as a second step connect to the login node
+**Note:** Each 6-digit code is only valid for one minute and one use.
 ```
 ssh -Y login
 ```